Data-Prompt Co-Evolution: Growing Test Sets to Refine LLM Behavior: Interactive Co-Evolution Workflow

 Throughout the workflow, the LLM acts not only as the object of refinement but also as a collaborative assistant.
 It assists at every stage: suggesting edge cases, proposing rationales for failures, generating similar examples for generalization, and even suggesting prompt revisions.
 Yet all suggestions remain editable, keeping humans the final authority while accelerating their process.

-\subsubsection{Scaffolding Generalization: From a Single Case to a General Rule:}
+\subsubsection{Scaffolding Generalization: From a Single Case to a General Rule.}

 The workflow aims to support translating the insight from single failures into generalizable rules.
-Our workflow explicitly scaffolds this transition by allowing users to test that a rationale against similar cases, before committing it to the model update.
-This helps transform a reactive fix ("this one output was bad") into a proactive policy enhancement ("this class of outputs is undesirable, and here is a rule to prevent it"), building users confidence and leading to more robust models.
+Our workflow explicitly scaffolds this transition by allowing users to test that a rationale against similar cases, before committing it to the update of prompts.
+This helps transform a reactive fix (``this one output was incorrect'') into a proactive policy enhancement (``this class of outputs is undesirable, and here is a rule to prevent it''), building users' confidence and leading to more robust results.